apache/tvm-rfcs/rfcs/0098_on_device_testing.md

     [Recent changes](https://github.com/apache/tvm/pull/13300) in TVM CI have divided TVM previous single large CI into multiple smaller Jenkins files which are more readable and easy to manage.
 A device test maintainer could reuse those Jenkins files with their own Jenkins instance to add an On-Device CI for specific hardware.
 We expect TVM to keep this CI reusability.

-    In addition to Jenkins file any device test maintainer requires an infrastructure to manage their device fleet on each server.
+    In addition to Jenkins file, any device test maintainer requires an infrastructure to manage their device fleet on each server.
 Since each device test maintainer is specialized in their domain we expect the infrastructure to be internally managed.
 From the TVM community perspective, there are few expectations from the device test maintainer:

-    - Provide N number workers to Jenkins head to have enough support to run PRs in parallel.
+    - Provide N number of workers to Jenkins head to have enough support to run PRs in parallel.
 N is defined based on the tier that the device test maintainer is registering their CI and it is subjective to the target and CI traffic, CI time, etc.
     - For each worker provide M number of devices.
 M is defined based on number of tests that are running on device and it should provide enough parallelism to avoid this CI to be the bottle neck.
     - Device fleet management should be reliable.
 The community does not expect a hardware CI to have overly frequent failures, otherwise TVM community can decide on disabling it until it is further reliable.